-- Continue to support existing community groups, landowners, residents and partnerships who are contributing to this work, and proactively foster new relationships to enable more people to contribute and benefit. - Establish more easily accessible ways for people to connect with nature. - Promote the value and importance of biodiversity through community education, activities, and events. - Promote and support resilient community practices to protect, conserve, and enhance indigenous biodiversity. - Create better ways for people to share their knowledge and experiences with te taiao.
+- Continue to support existing community groups, landowners, residents and partnerships who are contributing to this work, and proactively foster new relationships to enable more people to contribute and benefit. - Establish more easily accessible ways for people to connect with nature. - Promote the value and importance of biodiversity through community education, activities, and events. - Through relevant regulatory mechanisms, support design standards and guidelines that promote resilient community practices. - Create better ways for people to share their knowledge and experiences with te taiao.

-Te whakahaumaru wai me ngā arawai Protecting water & waterways
+Te Whakahaumaru wai me ngā arawai

+Protecting water & waterways